Our ProgramsIncreasing awareness and understanding.

 - Parent, Faculty, and Staff Presentations

 To learn more about each of these programs, you can download our community education programs guide.
-Please call us at (707) 545-7270 if you have additional questions about any of the programs we offer.
+Please call us at (707) 545-7270 or email [email protected] for cost of programs or if you have additional questions about any of the programs we offer.

 If you are interested in becoming a sexual assault community education volunteer, you must attend our 30-hour training course including classroom group activity and lecture.
 Training also includes take-home reading and assignments regarding Verity’s current Prevention Education Curriculum, definitions of sexual assault and harassment, classroom management, and age-appropriate youth interactions.